Shiri Appleby: Career

 In 2010, Appleby starred in The CW network drama Life Unexpected as Cate Cassidy, a radio talk show host whose daughter whom she gave up for adoption becomes a part of her life.
 The show was canceled after two seasons.

-In 2012, Appleby starred as the main character of Dating Rules from My Future Self, which she also produced.
+In 2012, she starred as the main character of Dating Rules from My Future Self, which she also produced.

-In 2013, she had a role in the Lena Dunham HBO series, Girls, including a controversial "money shot" scene.
+In 2013, she had a role in the Lena Dunham's Girls, an HBO series including a controversial "money shot" scene.
 She said the role allowed her to break out of a career where she was often typecast as being sweet.
 Appleby said that she was invited to read for a role when she was on the set of Girls because she was interested in directing and shadowed director Jesse Peretz.
 After a table read with the cast, she was offered a part.

-In 2013, she was cast in the leading role in the Lifetime drama/dark comedy series Unreal, a show about the inner workings of a reality show (a show within a show), which premiered on June 1, 2015, and was produced by former The Bachelor producer, Sarah Gertrude Shapiro and writer Marti Noxon.
-To research her role as a reality show dating show producer, Appleby said that she spent time with a producer to quiz them about the work.
+In 2013, she was cast in the leading role in Unreal, a Lifetime series about the inner workings of a reality program (a show within a show), which premiered on June 1, 2015.
+It was produced by former The Bachelor producer, Sarah Gertrude Shapiro, a former producer of The Bachelor, and writer Marti Noxon.
+Appleby said that she spent time with a producer to quiz them about the work as part of researching her role as a reality dating show producer.
 She said that one of the appeals of the show was that the central focus was not about her character being in a romantic relationship.
-The show garnered strong reviews and had been picked up for four seasons.
+The show received strong reviews and was picked up for four seasons.
 In 2016, Appleby directed her first episode of Unreal, titled "Casualty".
-She went on to direct multiple episodes of the series.
-In July 2018, the series ended after four seasons.

-In 2017, Appleby starred in Janicza Bravo's first full-length feature, Lemon, which debuted at Sundance Film Festival.

-In 2021, Appleby had a cameo role in the last scene of Season 3 Episode 13 of Roswell, New Mexico, having previously directed an episode in each of the first two seasons.
+She directed multiple episodes of the series.
+In July 2018, the series ended.
+In 2017, Appleby starred in Janicza Bravo's first full-length feature, Lemon, which debuted at Sundance Film Festival in Park City, Utah.
+In 2021, Appleby had a cameo role in the last scene of Season 3 Episode 13 of Roswell, New Mexico, having directed an episode in each of the first two seasons of Roswell.

 Personal life

 Appleby gave birth to a girl in March 2013.
-Appleby and the baby's father, chef and restaurateur Jon Shook, later married.
+Appleby and chef and restaurateur Jon Shook, the baby's father, later married.
 Their second child, a son, was born in December 2015.

-In Hebrew, the word shiri means either "my song" or "my poem" or simply "sing" (second person female imperative).
-Appleby said her parents said that when she was born, she was like the song in their hearts.
+In Hebrew, the word shiri means "my song" or "my poem" and it may simply mean "sing" (second person female imperative).
+Appleby said her parents said that when she was born, she was like a song in their hearts.

 She has a scar above her left eyebrow that she got when a neighbor's dog bit her when she was young.
-To get over her fear of dogs, she went on the show Emergency Vets, accompanying staff veterinarian Kevin Fitzgerald (she also overcame another phobia in the same episode by holding a live snake, one of Fitzgerald's patients).
+Getting over her fear of dogs, she went on the show Emergency Vets, accompanying staff veterinarian Kevin Fitzgerald (she overcame another phobia in the same episode by holding a live snake, one of Fitzgerald's patients).